Inflect logo

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Valga's unique location on the border with Latvia makes it a strategic point for cross-border logistics and services.
-Data centers here can effectively serve southern Estonia and northern Latvia from a single point of presence.
+Proximity To Key Business Districts: Valga's location on the Latvian border makes it a strategic point for logistics, manufacturing, and services industries operating in the cross-border area of southern Estonia and northern Latvia.

-Tax Advantage For Data Centers: While Estonia does not offer specific tax breaks for data center development, its overall corporate tax system is highly competitive.
-The country famously does not levy a corporate income tax on reinvested or retained profits, which allows businesses to fund expansion and innovation more effectively.
+Tax Advantage For Data Centers: While Estonia offers no specific tax breaks for data centers, its broader corporate tax system is highly advantageous.
+Companies pay a 0% corporate income tax on all reinvested and retained profits, which supports long-term capital investment.

 Natural Disaster Risk